Dr-Emann/one-million-sliders/Readme.md

 ```

 **Server-Sent Event Types:**
 - `update`: Sent when a chunk of slider states within the specified range is updated.
   The `data` field contains the base64-encoded bits representing the updated slider states.
-The `id` field represents the chunk index the update is for (chunks are 1024 bits).
+  The `id` field represents the offset **in bits** of the first bit of the data.
+  - e.g. If the `id` field is 1024, the first byte of the `data` field (after base64 decoding) corresponds to the value of the 129th slider.
 - `sum`: Sent periodically with the sum of all slider values.
 The `data` field contains the sum.

 **Example Response:**